-Site Hectad Gridref Date Recorder
+Site Hectad Gridref Latest Date Recorder

-Prestwick NS32 NS32 1987-1999 The exact location is derived
+Prestwick NS32 NS32 1987-1999 The exact location is

-from an earlier record.
+derived from an earlier

+record.

+Irvine Beach Park NS33 NS311379 2017 Smart, G.

-Though known from the Prestwick area since the 1830s, this species has not been recorded at any other Ayrshire locations.
+Though known from the Prestwick area since the 1830s, this species has not been confirmed at any other Ayrshire locations.